top of page

 Put your "THINK SPRING" mindset into action and start getting you and your horse in condition for the 2026 season!

-It's been a long, difficult winter for horses and riders.
+It was a long, difficult winter for horses and riders.
 Severely cold temperatures, record-level amounts of snowfall, and constant melting and re-freezing have made conditions difficult, if not impossible, for any outdoor activities.
-So let's all look forward to a much needed spring season that hopefully will bring sunshine and warmer temperatures conducive to "spring training."
+So everyone looked forward to a much needed spring season that is bringing sunshine and warmer temperatures.

-This year, Tanheath's Spring 2026 Hunter Pace will once again be held on the grounds of the beautiful Douglas State Forest.
-Join us for a great event that takes horse and rider through beautiful scenery and well groomed trails.
-After you've enjoyed a great ride, relax and enjoy lunch with friends and other riders in this scenic venue as the results are calculated and awards are announced.
+This year, Tanheath's Spring 2026 Hunter Pace was once again held on the grounds of the beautiful Douglas State Forest, DCR.
+Many riders and guests joined us for a great event that took horse and rider through beautiful scenery and well groomed trails.
+After they enjoyed a great ride, riders relaxed and enjoyed lunch with friends and other riders in this scenic venue as the results were calculated and awards were announced.

 Is there a better way to kick off spring?

-Below will be the first place winners for each division.
+Below are the first place winners for each division.
 The link below the blue ribbon winners will bring you to the spreadsheet of all of the results, including all placements, times, team and rider names.

-Ribbons are awarded to 3rd Place in each division.
+Ribbons are awarded to 6th Place in each division.
+There is a limit of three ribbons awarded per team.
 Winners who are not present to receive their ribbons will receive them through the mail.

 Spring 2026 HP logo.png

-Photos of the day will be displayed in the galleries below.
+Photos of the day are displayed in the gallery below.

 Blue Ribbon Winners